andriikostiuk/pomodoro_clock/README.md

 ## Pomodoro Clock

-This is classic Pomodoro Clock with my personal styles and animation effect.
+This is classic Pomodoro Clock with my personal styles and animation effects.

 Please visit site: https://andriikostiuk.github.io/pomodoro_clock/

+I used trigonometric functions and SVG elements to create dynamic animation for background: